-" Sect.
-11. It is therefore hereby declared and enacted, by the Representatives of the Freemen of the commonwealth of Pennsylvania, in General Assembly met, and by the authority of the same, That The bonnthe said boundary line, so as aforesaid run, marked and reday line turned, by the said Andrew Ellicot, commissioner on the part of states of this state, and the said James Clinton and Simeon Dewitt, commissioners on the part of the state of New-York, beginning at the first as marked mentioned corner stone, planted in the said small island, in the Moby the commissioners hawk or west branch of Delaware river, and thence extending due confirmed. west, by the marked stones aforesaid, so far westward as to meet the meridian line, which is hereafter to be fixed and established as the western boundary of the state of New-York, shall be, and for ever hereafter shall be deemed and taken to be, and is hereby declared to be, the true and just line of boundary and partition, both of territory and jurisdiction, between the state of Pennsylvania and the state of New-York; and that this commonwealth of Pennsylvania doth not, nor at any time hereafter shall or will, claim to have, hold or exercise, any right, power or jurisdiction, in or over the soil or inhabitants dwelling northward of the said line hereby established, eastward of the said meridian line, or western boundary of New-York: Provided always nevertheless, That nothing in this act contained shall be deemed to bind the commonwealth of Pennsylvania, until the legislature of New-York shall establish and confirm the said boundary line on their part, as fully and effectually as the same is by this act established and confirmed.
+[Section I.] (Section II, P. L.) It is therefore hereby declared and enacted by the Representatives of the Freemen of the Commonwealth of Pennsylvania in General Assembly met and by the authority of the same, That the said boundary line so as aforesaid run, marked and returned by the said Andrew Ellicott, commissioner on the part of this state and the said James Clinton and Simeon Dewitt, commissioners on the part of the state of New York, beginning at the first mentioned corner stone planted in the said small island in the Mohawk or west branch of Delaware river and thence extending due west by marked stones aforesaid, so far westward as to meet the meridian line which is hereafter to be fixed and established as the western boundary of the state of New York, shall be and forever hereafter shall be deemed and taken to be and is hereby declared to be the true and just line of boundary and partition both of territory and jurisdiction between the state of Pennsylvania and the state of New York, and that this commonwealth of Pennsylvania doth not nor at any time hereafter shall or will claim to have, hold or exercise any right, power or jurisdiction in or over the soil or inhabitants dwelling northward of the said line hereby established, eastward of the said meridian line or western boundary of New York.
+Provided always nevertheless, That nothing in this act contained shall be deemed to bind the commonwealth of Pennsylvania until the legislature of New York shall establish and confirm the said boundary line on their part as fully and effectually as the same is by this act established and confirmed.